Double (association football): Turks and Caicos Islands

 In Turks and Caicos Islands, is no national cup; the Provo Premier League is the only national football competition in the country.

 United States

 Men

-In the United States, the double consists of the MLS Cup and either the Supporters' Shield or the U.S. Open Cup or Canadian Championship for United States and Canadian clubs, respectively.
-The double may also be a combination of any of the domestic cups mentioned above and the CONCACAF Champions League.
+In the United States, the double consists of the MLS Cup (Major League Soccer's league championship) and or the U.S. Open Cup or Canadian Championship for United States and Canadian clubs, respectively.
+Teams that win both the Supporters' Shield and the MLS Cup are also considered to have won the league double.
 No team based in the United States has achieved the domestic treble of both MLS honours and a domestic cup in the same season although Toronto FC, who play in MLS but are based in Canada, won a domestic treble in 2017.

 The following is a list of doubles in the United States in the MLS era: